Usman0455961/powersync-rbac-demo/README.md

 CREATE INDEX idx_users_role_id ON users(role_id);
 CREATE INDEX idx_role_permissions_role_id ON role_permissions(role_id);
 CREATE INDEX idx_role_permissions_permission_id ON role_permissions(permission_id);

+-- Create PowerSync publication (required for PowerSync to track changes) CREATE PUBLICATION powersync FOR ALL TABLES;

+-- What does this publication do?
+-- A PostgreSQL publication is part of logical replication that defines which tables -- and what changes (INSERT, UPDATE, DELETE) should be tracked and made available -- to external systems like PowerSync.
+--
+-- Why is it needed?
+-- - PowerSync uses PostgreSQL's logical replication to detect real-time changes -- - Without this publication, PowerSync cannot see when data changes in your database -- - The publication acts as a "change feed" that PowerSync subscribes to -- - This enables bi-directional sync: changes flow from database → PowerSync → clients -- - Essential for real-time updates across all connected devices/browsers
 ```

 ### 4. Populate Sample Data